tayfunka/djangoforapis_book/README.md

-The source code for [Django for APIs](https://djangoforapis.com/), a book about building  APIs with Django & Django REST framework.
+This repository is for [Django for APIs](https://djangoforapis.com/), a book about building APIs with Django & Django REST framework.

 ![Django for APIs Cover](cover.jpg)